bazuayelewis/dannysqlchallenge-week5/README.md

 ```
 ![2](https://user-images.githubusercontent.com/107050974/188322328-e3d9314e-c5fa-4d3e-bdea-946442da6dd4.png)

-**Comparing the growth/retention rate between the sum of sales, four weeks before implementing the Data Mart sustainable packaging changes and four weeks after implementing the changes .
+**Comparing the growth/retention rate between the sum of sales, twelve weeks before implementing the Data Mart sustainable packaging changes and twelve weeks after implementing the changes .
 The rentention rate is -65.8% and the actutal value is -13,432,274,108**

 3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?

-*In this query I assumed I was asked to calculate the 4weeks/12weeks before and after period for the year of 2020(third),2019(second) and 2018(first) using 2020-06-15 as the baseline week*
+*In this query I assumed I was asked to calculate the 4weeks/12weeks before and after period for the year of 2020(third),2019(second) and 2018(first) using 2020-06-15,2019-06-15 and 2018-06-15 respectively as the baseline week(s)*
 ```sql
 -- FOR THE YEAR 2020
 WITH before_third_12weeks AS(